moxiegirl/getstarted/content/linux/step_six.md

 8. Type the `docker push` command to push your image to your new repository.

 	Docker prompts you to enter your username/password/email for Docker Hub.
+When you type your password, the command line doesn't display the password text.
+	This is to protect your security.

 		$ docker push maryatdocker/docker-whale
 			The push refers to a repository [maryatdocker/docker-whale] (len: 1)
 			7d9495d03763: Image push failed